scott-rothman/killTheX/README.md

 Elon is dumb.
 This attempts to revert as many of the "X" changes that Elon is trying to make.

+## Installations

+These are manual brute force installations while the extensions and addons are being approved

-## Chrome Installation
+### Chrome Installation

 1. Navigate to `chrome://extensions`
 2. Ensure developer mode is enabled
 4. Select "Load unpacked"
-5. Select the unzipped release
+5. Select the unzipped Chrome folder
 6. Enjoy!

-## FF Installation
+### FF Installation
 1. Navigate to `about:addons`
 2. Click on the gear next to "Manage You Extensions"
-3. Select "Install Add-on from file"
+3. Select "Debug Add-ons"
-4. Select FF.zip
+4. Select "Load temporary Add-on"
+5. Select the manifest.json file from the FF folder
-5. Enjoy!
+6. Enjoy!